feathersjs/docs/api/client.md

 $ npm install @feathersjs/client --save
 ```

-`@feathersjs/client` is a module that bundles the separate Feathers client side modules into one providing the code as ES5 which is compatible with modern browsers (IE10+).
+`@feathersjs/client` is a module that bundles the separate Feathers client-side modules into one providing the code as ES5 which is compatible with modern browsers (IE10+).
 It can also be used directly int the browser through a `<script>` tag.
 Here is a table of which Feathers client module is included:

 | Feathers module                   | @feathersjs/client      |
 |-----------------------------------|-------------------------|